 Cheating on examinations is a breach of ethics and Regulations of Studies at the Warsaw Medical University.
-The person actively or passively participating in cheating shall be punished by being expelled from the examination and receiving a failing mark.
-In addition, the Department shall institute disciplinary procedure against the cheating students.
+A Person actively or passively participating in cheating shall be punished by being expelled from the examination and receiving a failing mark.
+On top of that, the Department shall institute disciplinary procedure against the cheating students.

-The person actively participating in cheating is a person, who copies results from other students or uses illegal notes or electronic devices to communicate or store data.
+A Person actively participating in cheating is the one who copies results from other students or uses illegal notes or electronic devices.
 Bringing such devices to examinations is forbidden.